Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying.md

 A running node requires up-to-date blockchain database for operation.
 **blockchain_last.tar** database is generated during node operation when the node gets new blocks.
-The node database is stored in the _/var/lib/waves/data_ folder.
+The default folder of blockchain database is _/var/lib/waves/data_.

+Please be aware that database file can contain wrong data or balances, so  download blockchain database only from a trusted source.

 ## Steps